Sami301423/Sami301423/README.md

 - 👀 I’m interested in programing languages
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on a project
-- 📫 How to reach me ...
+- 📫 How to reach me here is my email samiamar131@gmail.com

 <!---
 Sami301423/Sami301423 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.